 - Carbohydrate – Sweet potato,

-- Protein – Sprouted flaxseeds (UK Link/US Link) and jackfruit (UK Link/US Link) – for auto-immune protocol (AIP) replace flaxseeds with avocado and use 1/2 tin of mackerel (UK Link/US Link) for protein.
+- Protein – Sprouted flaxseeds (UK Link/US Link) and 1/2 tin of mackerel (UK Link/US Link) – for elimination diet and auto-immune protocol (AIP) replace flaxseeds with avocado.
+For vegan and vegetarian, replace mackerel with jackfruit (UK Link/US Link).
 Sprouting the seeds reduces the amount of antinutrients, which damage the gut, while also maximising the protein, fibre, vitamin and mineral content.
 Jackfruit is a meat substitute, making it suitable for vegans and vegetarians.

 - Vegetables – Broccoli, cauliflower and red cabbage,